Arachne/Verifier/docs/index.md

 ### Presenter

-In presenters you can now use these annotations to restrict access to presenter or action.
+In presenters you can now use these annotations to restrict access to the whole presenter or separately to its actions, views, signals and components.

 ```php
 use App\MyAnnotation;